 CONSIDERING that resolution AG/RES.
-2817 (XLIV-O/14) adopted the "Guidelines for the Strengthening of the Various Modalities of Cooperation for Development" (CIDI/doc.95/14), which considered appropriate to review the Statute of the Inter-American Agency for Cooperation and Development and the Rules of Procedure of its Management Board,
+2817 (XLIV-O/14), "Strengthening the Inter-American Council for Integral Development: Policy Dialogue and Partnership for Development Cooperation," adopted the "Guidelines for the Strengthening of the Various Modalities of Cooperation for Development" (CIDI/doc.95/14), which considered it appropriate to review the Statutes of the Inter-American Agency for Cooperation and Development and the Rules of Procedure of its Management Board,

-12. To adopt the Statute of the Inter-American Agency for Cooperation and Development (CIDI/doc.201/16) and the Rules of Procedure of its Management Board (CIDI/doc.202/16), addendum to this resolution.
+12. To adopt the Statutes of the Inter-American Agency for Cooperation and Development and the Rules of Procedure of its Management Board as appended to this resolution.